redhat-developer/app-services-guides/mas-quarkus-kafka/README.md

 rhmas kafka create --name=<your-cluster-name>
 ```
 > NOTE: `your-cluster-name` is the name of your cluster
-> NOTE: the token currently need to come from stagging environment:
+> NOTE: The token currently need to come from stagging environment:
 https://qaprodauth.cloud.redhat.com/openshift/token

 Wait a couple of seconds for cluster to provision.